-Westgold's Mineral Resources are located in two distinct geological Terranes.
-The Archean Murchison Province and the Proterozoic Bryah Basin.
-The combined districts boast over 100 individual reported resources, across twelve major mineral fields.
-These deposits feed three Processing Plants which were opened sequentially commencing with Bluebird in 2015, Fortnum in 2017 and Tuckabianna in 2018.
+Westgold's Mineral Resources are in two distinct geological terranes.
+The Archean Murchison Province (our Murchison Operations) and the Proterozoic Bryah Basin (our Bryah Operation).

+These deposits feed three processing hubs which were opened sequentially by Westgold commencing with Bluebird in 2015, Fortnum in 2017 and Tuckabianna in 2018.

-The total Mineral Resource estimate is 111 Mt @ 2.22 g/t Au for 7.9 Moz Au.
-Table 1 below depicts the FY21 Mineral Resource statement for the Murchison and Bryah operations.
+As at 30 June 2022 the total Mineral Resource estimate is 110 Mt at 2.24 g/t for 7.9 Moz Au.

+Table 1 below depicts the FY22 Mineral Resource statement for the Murchison and Bryah operations.